ansys/pyfluent/doc/source/user_guide/meshing_workflow/meshing_workflows.rst

 Sample use of CommandArguments
 ------------------------------
-This simple example shows you how to use the ``CommandArgument`` attributes and explicit attribute access methods in a watertight geometry meshing workflow.
+This simple example shows how to use the ``CommandArgument`` attributes and explicit attribute access methods in a watertight geometry meshing workflow.

 ..
 Note::